webpack-contrib/mini-css-extract-plugin/README.md

 ### `esModule`

 Type: `Boolean`
-Default: `false`
+Default: `true`

-By default, `mini-css-extract-plugin` generates JS modules that use the CommonJS modules syntax.
+By default, `mini-css-extract-plugin` generates JS modules that use the ES module syntax.
 There are some cases in which using ES modules is beneficial, like in the case of [module concatenation](https://webpack.js.org/plugins/module-concatenation-plugin/) and [tree shaking](https://webpack.js.org/guides/tree-shaking/).

-You can enable a ES module syntax using:
+If you instead require the output to use CommonJS module syntax, disable `esModule` mode like so:

 **webpack.config.js**